 Paint a Picture with Your Words

-You know the saying, “a picture is worth a thousand words?”
-Well, people will remember something if they visualize the things you mentioned.
+You know the saying, “A picture is worth a thousand words?”
+Well, people will remember something if they visualize the many things you mentioned.
 And this comes in handy when concluding your presentation since you don’t want them to forget what you just said.